 Behind the grace of Banarasi Saree, there is a weaver whose excellent skills go into the making of such a great outfit.

-You will be surprised to know that it takes around 15 days to one month to complete a Banarasi Saree.
+It will surprise you to know that it takes around 15 days to one month to complete a Banarasi Saree.
 But the time may vary depending upon the complexity of patterns and designs of the sari.

 Making of an Authentic Indian Banarasi Silk Saree:

 A perfect Banarasi Sari comprises of around 5600 thread wires which are 45-inch wide.
-Its base is woven on the power loom.
+It weaves its base on the power loom.

 In case of fabricating the warp, the craftsmen make 24 to 26 m long base.
-The teamwork involved in producing and creating an Indian Banarasi silk Saree is the most crucial aspect.
-Usually, three weavers are included in the creation of one Saree.
+The teamwork involved in producing and creating an Indian Banarasi silk Saree is the most crucial aspect., three weavers are included in creating one Saree.

-Two of them are engaged in weaving the Saree, and the third one is involved at the revolving ring, where bundles are created.
+Two of them are engaged in weaving the Saree, and it involves the third one at the revolving ring, where bundles are created.

 At the time of bundling the process of designing the motifs begins.
-To create design boards, the first thing that is done by the artist includes sketching the design on a graph paper along with color concepts.
+To create design boards, the first thing the artist does that includes sketching the design on a graph paper along with color concepts.

-Punch cards are created before selecting the final plan.
-A single model of authentic Banarasi Saree requires plenty of perforated cards for the implementation of the idea.
+It creates punch cards before selecting the final plan.
+A single model of authentic Banarasi Saree requires plenty of perforated cards for implementing the idea.

 Tips to purchase pure Banarasi silk Saree:

-- While buying a transparent Banarasi silk Saree, you should check whether the Saree has an open border or patch of about 7 to 8 inches on the silk pallu.
+- While buying a transparent Banarasi silk Saree, check whether the Saree has an open border or patch of about 7 to 8 inches on the silk pallu.

 - The duplicate silk Saree will not have that border or patch on the pallu.

-- The genuine Banarasi Sarees are woven in Varanasi Uttar Pradesh, and they have been assigned with GI protection under the Intellectual Property Right.
+- The genuine Banarasi Sarees weave in Varanasi Uttar Pradesh, and it has assigned them with GI protection under the Intellectual Property Right.

 - You will always find Mughal patterns and motifs in a real Banarasi Silk Saree.